cellog/ion-router/README.md

 how to transform URLs into redux state.
 Components then choose whether to render based on that state.
 This is a crucial difference from every other router out there.

+### Components are explicitly used where they go, and can be moved anywhere

+With traditional routers, you must render the component where the route is declared.
+This creates rigidity.
+In addition, with programs based on react-router, the link between where a component exists and the route lives in the router.
+The only indication that something "routey" is happening is the presence of `{this.props.children}` which can make debugging and technical debt higher.
+This router restores the natural tree and layout of a React app: you use the component where it will actually be rendered in the tree.
+Less technical debt, less confusion.

+The drawback is that direct connection between URL and component is less obvious.
+The tradeoff seems worth it, as the URL is just another input to the program.
+Currently, the relationship between database definition and component is just as opaque, and that works just fine, this is no different.

 ### IndexRoute, Redirect and ErrorRoute are not necessary

 Use Toggle and smart (connected) components to do all of this logic.
 For example, an